 Spare underwear is also a good idea.

 Make sure your child has a hat in his bag.
 Hats are compulsory in most schools for at least the first and last term each year, and all year round in many schools.

 School lunches and snacks

-A healthy lunch and snack helps your child stay alert and meets his energy needs during the day.
+A healthy lunch and snack helps your child stay alert and meets her energy needs during the day.
 Many schools have healthy eating policies, so it’s a good idea to check your school’s policy.

 Water is the healthiest drink for children.
-A bottle of water is better for your child than fruit juice or cordial.
+A refillable bottle of water is better for your child than fruit juice or cordial.

 It’s common for schools to ban foods that cause allergies.
 It’s important to follow your school’s food allergy rules because being in contact with certain foods can be life threatening for some children.